 The ten spacious guest accommodations of the Aurora Inn are simple and charming, true to their 19th century origins yet meticulously re-envisioned for modern comfort, convenience, and luxury.
-Many feature working fireplaces and private porches with swings and rockers for a distinctive stay at any time of year.
+Many feature seasonal fireplaces and private porches with swings and rockers for a distinctive stay at any time of year.

 E.B.
 Morgan House

-Once the private residence of Colonel Edwin Barber Morgan, co-founder of the New York Times and American Express, the E.B.
+Once the private residence of Colonel Edwin Barber Morgan, co-founder of the New York Times and American Express, E.B.
 Morgan House combines luxurious modern aesthetics with the unparalleled beauty of an historic stone mansion.

-The E.B.
+E.B.
 Morgan House offers seven stylish guest rooms, private marble baths, exquisite living spaces, gracious porches that overlook the lake and lawns, and an exceptional collection of original modern art.
-Guests are invited to enjoy the E.B.
+Guests are invited to enjoy E.B.
 Morgan House as they would a home, with the sumptuous comforts of the library, parlor, dining room and pantry.

-The E.B.
+E.B.
 Morgan House is ideal for private gatherings—from small weddings to executive retreats, holiday celebrations, family reunions, and dinner parties—and the entire house can be rented to accommodate such occasions.
 Our Executive Chef will join you to create a private dining experience like no other.
-Such group rentals also allow the E.B.
+Such group rentals also allow E.B.
 Morgan House to extend its hospitality to children under the age of 14.
 At other times, because of its intimate atmosphere, the house is best enjoyed in the company of adults.